On symmetric Willmore surfaces in spheres II: the orientation reversing case: Isotropic Willmore immersions from into

-To illustrate the theory presented in Section 2 and to find new examples of (possibly branched) Willmore immersions of $\R P^2$ into $S^{n+2}$, we consider first all isotropic Willmore two spheres in $S^4$ and then single out all those among them which descend to Willmore surfaces from $\R P^2$ to $S^4$.
+To illustrate the theory presented in Section 4.1 and to find new examples of (possibly branched) Willmore immersions of $\R P^2$ into $S^{n+2}$, we will consider first all isotropic Willmore two spheres in $S^4$ and then we will single out all those among them which descend to Willmore surfaces from $\R P^2$ to $S^4$.
+We choose these surfaces mainly due to two reasons.
+Firstly, it is easy to write down all normalized potentials for isotropic Willmore surfaces in $S^4$, see below or \cite{DoWa1}.
+Secondly, although since the classical work of Bryant \cite{Bryant1982} there have been many descriptions of isotropic surfaces in $S^4$, examples of non--orientable Willmore surfaces are still rare.
+So far, in the literature we only find discussions on this topic in \cite{Ejiri-equ} and \cite{Ishihara}.
+For instance, there are very few explicit examples of minimal $\R P^2$ into $S^4$ except {the Veronese} surface.
+So it is worthwhile for an illustration of our work to consider isotropic Willmore surfaces in $S^4$.